tlaskowsky/cdk-gitlab-3day-workshop/lab-4/lab-4.md

 has_children: true
 ---

-# Lab 4: Event Pipeline Complete (Textract + Real File Ingestion)**
+# Lab 4: Event Pipeline Complete (Textract + Real File Ingestion)

 ## Goal

  Configure the S3 bucket to trigger the SQS queue on object creation.
-Update the EC2 instance script to process these events by parsing the S3 event, calling Textract using the S3 object reference, analyzing extracted text with Comprehend, storing results in DynamoDB, and deleting the processed message from SQS.
+Refactor the EC2 instance script into an external template file and update the UserData logic to use `sed` for substitution (solving previous compilation issues).
+Implement the full S3 -> SQS -> EC2 -> Textract -> Comprehend -> DynamoDB workflow, including deleting processed messages from SQS.

 ## Prerequisites

 * Completion of Lab 3.
 Your project deploys successfully to Dev with prefixing, DDB table, Comprehend permissions, and the Custom Resource Seeder.
 The code should match the final state of Lab 3.
 * Local environment configured (Node, CDK, Git, AWS Creds for Dev).
 * A sample PDF file containing some text available on your local machine for testing uploads.
-* The `scripts` directory exists in your project root, containing `poll_sqs.sh.template` (from Lab 3's final state).
-* The `lambda` directory exists in your project root, containing `seed-ddb.ts` (from Lab 3).
+* `@types/node` installed (`npm install --save-dev @types/node`).
+* `esbuild` installed (`npm install -D esbuild`).

+---

 ## Step 1: Add S3 Event Notification to SQS

-Modify the `CoreStack` to configure the input S3 bucket to send notifications to the SQS queue when new PDF objects are created.
+Modify `lib/core-stack.ts` to configure the S3 bucket -> SQS trigger.

 1.  **Open `lib/core-stack.ts`**.
-2.  **Import necessary modules:** Ensure `s3n` is imported.
+2.  **Import necessary modules:** Add imports for `s3_notifications`.
     ```typescript
     import * as s3n from 'aws-cdk-lib/aws-s3-notifications';
     // Ensure s3 and sqs imports also exist
     import * as s3 from 'aws-cdk-lib/aws-s3';
     import * as sqs from 'aws-cdk-lib/aws-sqs';
     ```
-3.  **Add Event Notification:** Inside the `constructor`, after the `this.bucket` definition, **ensure** the following code exists (it might already be there if you started adding Lab 4 previously):
+3.  **Add Event Notification:** Inside the `constructor`, after the `this.bucket` definition, add the following code block:
     ```typescript
       // Inside CoreStack constructor, after this.bucket = new s3.Bucket(...)